Disabilities Pictured

 Patricia Lakin

 Early one morning, a young boy wakes to the light of his alarm clock.
 He puts on his hearing aids and clothes, then goes to wake his father.
 Together they brave the cold as they walk down the dirt road that leads to the beach.
-Lakin's understated story reminds readers that sometimes the best way to communicate doesn't involve words, while Steele's watercolor illustrations show that beauty is never far away.
+Lakin's understate

 Read More View in Catalog